AunalyticsManagedServices/sharepoint-file-upload-action/README.md

 ### Sync Deletion

-**Bidirectional sync** - automatically removes SharePoint files that no longer exist in your repository.
+**Mirror sync** - automatically removes SharePoint files that no longer exist in your repository.

 **Use Cases:**
 - 🔄 Renamed files (old name removed)